 “Thank you for taking us on this journey but oddly really fun … my goal was to learn Māori but I couldn’t because my Mum is having another baby … I really thank you for taking time to and showing interest in our Puāwai books … (Name not visible)

 Evidence suggests, opening opportunities for children to embark on self-discovery is an effective means to counter structures that contribute to social inequities.
-These opportunities provide children with skills ato become more resilient and value their desired identities, rather than being subject to societal attempts to enforce identities that diminish self-worth and respect (Schachter & Rich, 2011).
+These opportunities provide children with skills to become more resilient and value their desired identities, rather than being subject to societal attempts to enforce identities that diminish self-worth and respect (Schachter & Rich, 2011).
 This impact was noted by one of the Taku Wairua team, when talking about a young hijab wearing girl, in the programme.
 This girl mentioned to a team member how she used to feel embarrassed about her surname, as she felt the New Zealand society judged her negatively.
 Now, after her participation in Taku Wairua, and learning more about her ancestry that she reported feeling proud of her surname.